JamyJones/jjdgdjf/msg.md

-How can i build a Mozilla's reference browser with only the features i need
+'What other ways can i use to build android apps